DoryGuy/PythonUtilites/json/README.md

 ## [decorators](decorators)
-This library uses a decorator to note the classes that need to be serialized, it separates the serialization and deserialization from the Json Encoder and Decoder.
+This library uses a decorator to note the classes that need to be serialized, it separates the serialization and deserialization from the JSON Encoder and Decoder.
 This allows for a cleaner separation of concerns, and makes it easier to maintain.
 It also allows for easier expansion of the project in the future, as new classes can be added without breaking existing code.